-In the screen grab above the button AutoSave switch is Off and cannot be switched on (because the workbook I am using was not opened from a OneDrive).
+In the screen grab above the AutoSave switch is Off because the workbook I am using was not opened from a OneDrive.

 When you open a workbook from a OneDrive you are able to control the AutoSave behaviour of the drive.